 • Coloured pencils

-Given the equation s = 3n + 2, the student will be responsible for answering a series of instructions.
-It is important for the student to be able to represent the pattern in different ways.
+Give students an equation such as s = 3n + 2, and have them follow a set of instructions.
+It is important for students to be able to represent a pattern in different ways.

-• Represent the pattern in a table of values.
-Clearly indicate the meaning of the variables used.
+• Represent the pattern in a table of values and clearly label variables used.

-• Draw a graphical representation of it on grid paper.
+• Draw a graphical representation of the equation.
 What do you notice?

 * Repeat the activity for an equation that represents a shrinking pattern.